≪ Go to our review of Full-size Strollers

 Bottom line: An above average option with a budget friendly price

-The Britax B-Agile 3 is a budget friendly high ranking stroller that earned a Best Value award in this review thanks to a budget-friendly price and a 4th place rank.
-This stroller earned the high score for weight and folded size, and above average marks for ease of use and maneuverability.
+The Britax B-Agile 3 is a budget friendly high ranking stroller that earned a Best Value award in this review.
+This stroller has the best score for weight and folded size and impressive scores for ease of use and maneuverability.
 While this small option has much to offer with a large storage basket, a cozy seat, and bigger canopy, it doesn't come with some of the conveniences you may be hoping for like a parent console or cup holder.
 The B-Agile 3 is easy to push, navigates tight spots with ease, and is light enough to do double duty as a travel stroller.
 This option is definitely one we recommend to friends.

 RELATED REVIEW: The Best Full-size Strollers of 2017

 Our Analysis and Hands-on Test Results

 Britax has issued a recall for the Click & Go car seat attachment adapters for the Britax B-Agile 3 strollers.
 While the stroller itself is still safe to use, the adapters used to create a travel system with the Click & Go car seats are not.
 The adapters can disconnect from the stroller causing a fall hazard for baby in the infant carrier.
 Consumers should dispose of adapters and contact Britax for their remedy kit.
 If you are looking for more information on this matter, or to see if your stroller is affected, please visit the Britax Safety page.
 In addition, Britax is currently redesigning the infant car seat adapters for other brands including Chicco, Peg Perego, and Graco.
 These adapters will not be available for purchase until sometime in 2018.